Plain English Breakdown

 Student Financial Aid: Workforce Pell Grant Program

-AB-1534 requires California educational institutions to obtain Governor's authorization and meet U.S. Department of Education standards before disbursing federal Workforce Pell Grants for short-term programs.
+AB-1534 requires California educational institutions to obtain Governor's authorization and meet U.S. Department of Education criteria before disbursing federal Workforce Pell Grants.

 What This Bill Does

-- Requires California universities, community colleges, private schools, and independent higher education institutions to get permission from the Governor before they can give out federal Workforce Pell Grant funds.
+- Requires California universities, colleges, and private postsecondary schools to get permission from the Governor before they can distribute federal Workforce Pell Grant funds.

-- Establishes that these educational institutions must meet all requirements set by the U.S. Department of Education for short-term programs to qualify for the grants.
+- Institutions must also comply with specific requirements set by the U.S. Department of Education if they want to offer these grants.

-- Allows the Labor and Workforce Development Agency to make rules about how this program works.
+- The Labor and Workforce Development Agency is allowed to make rules about how this program works.

 Who It Names or Affects